 - Outside, a reconstructed Neolithic village (based on nearby discoveries) that gives visitors an idea of how the builders of Stonehenge lived.

 And How Do They Know This?

 That's the best part of a story that goes all the way back to the earliest speculation about the mysterious monument.

-According to English Heritage, which manages the site about 90 miles southwest of London, early references have been found in the mid 12th century writings of Henry of Huntingdon, a Lincoln clergyman who wrote a history of England.
+According to English Heritage which, together with The National Trust, manages the site about 90 miles southwest of London, early references have been found in the mid 12th century writings of Henry of Huntingdon, a Lincoln clergyman who wrote a history of England.

-Calling the site Stanenges, he wrote of stones of "wonderful size...erected after the manner of doorways, so that doorway appears to have been raised upon doorway; and no one can conceive how such great stones have been so raised aloft, or why they were built there."
+He called the site Stanenges and wrote of stones of "wonderful size...erected after the manner of doorways, so that doorway appears to have been raised upon doorway; and no one can conceive how such great stones have been so raised aloft, or why they were built there."

 His questions - how was Stonehenge built, why was its location chosen and by whom - have puzzled generations of writers, researchers and visitors.
 Now, in the first decades of the 21st century, archaeologists are beginning to come up with some new answers - as well as a lot of new questions.

 One of the great mysteries of Stonehenge is its actual creation.
 Some of its heaviest stones come from hundreds of miles away in the Preseli Hills of Wales.

 How were they transported by a society that did not use the wheel?
 And calling the monument "the most architecturally sophisticated prehistoric stone circle in the world," English Heritage points out that while other Neolithic stone monuments were essentially piles of natural stones and boulders, Stonehenge is made of dressed stones, fitted together with precise mortise and tenon joints.